dmorilha/netlify/posts/democracy.rst

 .. class:: lead

-   My generation will leave one important lesson to history, and that is democracy toes (trumps) growth...
+   My generation will leave one important lesson to history, and that is democracy tolls (trumps) growth...

    (We are a month shy of Christimas)